Do I Get My Wife Involved?

 Guys, your actions speak louder than words.
 “All right, I’ll try harder” doesn’t cut it.

 Of course, if you both have agreed to some sort of reporting or accountability plan you need to honor your wife and your promises.
+But, her micromanaging your recovery efforts can often lead to more problems, more pain, and more frustration (for both of you).

-What I mean by getting her involved is simply getting her on the same page with what you are doing.
+What I mean by getting her involved is getting her on the same page with what you are doing.

 That’s all it is.